jenfly/python-cheatsheets/workflow.md

 #### Source code editing & testing

-* IPython shell and text editor open in adjacent windows
+* Edit source code in text editor
+* Launch IPython with `ipython --pylab` at the command line in an adjacent window.
+The `--pylab` option allows plot windows to work properly and imports most of the numpy and matploblib modules into the interactive global namespace.
+* Test code in the IPython shell.
+Two options:
+  1. Run the whole script in IPython using `%run foo.py`, or
-* Edit source code in text editor and run in IPython using %run or %cpaste to run code snippets within IPython
+  2. Copy code snippets from editor and use `%paste` or `%cpaste` to paste and run indented code snippets IPython

-Pasting commands into ipython.

-Running scripts within ipython

-Readme files with GitHub Flavored Markdown
+* Use Git to commit changes to source code and other project files on at least a daily basis
+* For nice README files, save as .md (Markdown Here format).
+Use `Ctrl-Shift-m` to open/close Markdown Here preview window in Atom.

 #### Git / GitHub operations

-Frequently used commands

-When to commit

-Create a project-specific .gitignore
+##### Commit frequency

+Commit changes frequently with descriptive messages.
+Ideally, I will commit at each of the following milestones:
+* Added new functionality to existing code
+* Added a new file or renamed / reorganized files
+* Fixed a bug
+* Updated documentation
+* End of work day

 ##### Staging and committing

 In my usual workflow I don't need to bother staging changes separately before committing, so I can skip the staging area using the `-a` option when committing, which automatically stages every file that is already tracked (does not include new files that haven't been added to git yet):
 ```
 git commit -a -m "My commit message"
 ```